This story was officially updated in June 2022.

 While you’re in town, check out Randyland, a brightly colored courtyard created by Randy Gilson.
 Then walk across one of the city’s many bridges to the Andy Warhol Museum to see the work of Pittsburgh’s most famous native son.

 If art isn’t your thing, catch the Pittsburgh Pirates at PNC Park, which with its waterfront location can feel more like a cruise ship than a ball field.
-Bet on who will win the pierogi race — yes, there’s a halftime race in which people dressed as polish dumplings sweat it out for the gold.
+Bet on who will win the pierogi race — yes, people dressed as polish dumplings sweat it out for the gold.

-Sleeping in a Yurt costs $35 per night; $254 per week.
+Sleeping in a yurt costs $40 per night; $294 per week.
 The Ohiopyle yurts sleep five people and come complete with a full-size refrigerator, stove, fan and microwave.
 You will sleeping in a structure that has been en-vogue since Genghis Khan — so to take you back in time, you will have to walk to the bathroom.
 You can reserve your yurt here and choose from the many state parks that offer the round housing.

 After Ohiopyle, head over to the Seven Points Marina in Hesston, Pennsylvania, where, after watching a short instructional video — and showing evidence of a valid driver’s license — you can become captain of your very own rental houseboat.